mantczak04/healtHire-API/README.md

 ### Usage

+- Create database called 'healthire' in PostgreSQL (e.g using pgAdmin 4)
 - Navigate to the `src/main/java/pl/ant/healthire` directory.
 - Run HealthireApplication.java to start the backend server application on port 8080.